Want more views for your webinars? You need an effective landing page. Find inspiration with Whop’s 30 webinar landing page examples.

 👍 The clutter-free page layout

-👍 The use of Mailchimp’s distinctive yellow and black colors which brand the page
+👍 The use of Mailchimp’s distinctive yellow and black colors that brand the page

 28. Crimson Education "Ive League Admissions Tips"